-HHS gives 81 innovation awards in second round
+HHS gives out 81 innovation awards

 Health and Human Services Secretary Kathleen Sebelius on Friday announced the recipients of 81 new Health Care Innovation Awards made possible by Affordable Care Act.
 The awards will support innovative projects nationwide designed to deliver high-quality medical care, enhance the health care workforce, and save money.

 [See also: HHS gives innovation awards to 26 organizations]

 Combined with the 26 awards announced last month, HHS has distributed money to 107 projects that plan to save the healthcare system an estimated $1.9 billion over the next three years.